Hunter-Baliatico/Equity-Valuation-Forecasting/README.md

 - From 2019 to 2024, the market grew at an average CAGR of 4.02%, showing steady performance despite periods of macroeconomic pressure like pandemic recovery phases and interest rate hikes.
 - Average volatility sat at 2.46%, suggesting that the overall market environment was relatively stable.
 This stability was especially beneficial for more conservative investors.
 - Dividend-paying stocks made up about 78% of all tickers, showing just how common income-generating stocks are in the market.
 This insight supports the idea that dividend-focused strategies can be applied widely.
 - The scenario simulator provides simple but valuable growth projections.
 For example, a stock like Microsoft, priced at $408, would grow to around $473 at a 3% CAGR, $521 at 5% CAGR, and $658 at 10% CAGR over five years.
 These examples make it easier to understand the power of compounding over time.
-- Sector analysis shows that technology and healthcare sectors generally outperformed, while utilities and consumer staples stayed more stable but grew at a slower pace, making them better suited for income-focused portfolios.
 <img width="1352" height="824" alt="D1" src="https://github.com/user-attachments/assets/92b134de-0e3c-4496-be87-4306b0855647" />

 ---